PrankurSharma/totalitycorp-frontend-challenge/README.md

 Some areas of the original website followed a common structure.
 So, ReactJS helped me use a single component multiple times.

 I have made the div sliding buttons with the help of flex in ReactJS.
-The styling of the pages is done using CSS
+The styling of the pages is done using CSS.

 The concept of inline-block display was also used in order to ensure that divs remain in line untill certain width.